cerner/terra-core/packages/terra-list/docs/List.md

 The Terra List is a structural component to vertically arrange content within list/listitems.

-If a read-only list is desired, set the role prop for the list to 'none', as this will prevent accessibility concerns.
+If a read-only list is desired, set the role prop for the list to null or 'none'.
+The default prop value for role is 'listbox', for read-only we want to disable this, so screen readers will not view it as containing actionable items.

 ## Getting Started